eveseat/docs/docs/installation/basic_installation.md

 </div>
 </section>

-5. assign `Superadmin` to your character/user you created in step 2
+5. assign `Superuser` to your character/user you created in step 2
-6. Log off with admin (and never use it again)
+6. Log off with admin (You won't be needing to login again with this account in the future, unless in an emergency)